Thoughts and Mind

 Who am I?
 Who are you?
 Who are we?
 Why am I here?
 Why are you here?
 Why are we here?
 Why am I here today and gone tomorrow?
-Have we asked these questions to ourselves, to others?
+Have we asked these questions to ourselves and others?
 Is it the mind asking our mind, or is it our thought asking our mind?

-The mind stores the collection of knowledge, and when we lack knowledge our thoughts would start seeking an answer.
+The mind stores the collection of knowledge, and when we lack knowledge, our thoughts start seeking an answer.
 Thoughts linger in our imaginative intelligence and could be working hard to bring an unsettling idea to process and make it exist.
-When the idea is too complex to process, then we seek help from a more knowledgeable mind.
+When the idea is too complex to process, we seek help from a more knowledgeable mind.

 Thoughts and ideas are interchangeably used in this world of reasoning and assumptions.
 We cannot fully control our thoughts due to our limited awareness, but we can always redirect our thinking to a more positive and happy future.
-Our thinking then goes back in our brain with more happy vision.
+Our thinking then goes back into our brains with a more optimistic vision.

-Lack of good imagination will only define that life is full of pain and suffering; struggle to make the ends meet; worries, fear, and anxiety only makes life longer and feel like a journey without end; and yet it is too short when life is full of enjoyable meanings.
+Lack of good imagination will only define that life is full of pain and suffering, a struggle to make ends meet; worries, fear, and anxiety only make life longer and feel like a journey without end; yet it is too short when life is full of enjoyable meanings.

-Though this passage was only given to the Israelites, it is also a universal message that if we do these things, we will be in communication with God and can reignite our relationship with Him.
-If you think that your mind is rejecting it, give it a second thought.
-Yes, Christians are not under the Law of Moses but under grace, however, should not take advantage to gain for their own good to prosper and be successful in life.
+Though this passage was only given to the Israelites, it is also a universal message that if we do these things, we will communicate with God and can reignite our relationship with Him.
+So if you think your mind is rejecting it, give it a second thought.
+Yes, Christians are not under the Law of Moses but under grace.
+However, they should not take advantage to gain for their good to prosper and be successful in life.

-Let us try to change our mindset about the Law and Grace it goes hand in hand.
-Be strong and courageous to stand on the truth, follow your heart as the Bible guides you, the old was written for our instruction; The Ten Commandments’ of God stands for our sake.
-Meditate on the Word of God day and night and do not let the Book of the Law depart from your mouth because of our thought that the saving grace of God is good enough
+Let us try to change our mindset about the Law and Grace.
+It goes hand in hand.
+Be strong and courageous to stand on the truth, and follow your heart as the Bible guides you; the old was written for our instruction; The Ten Commandments of God stands for our sake.
+Meditate on the Word of God day and night, and do not let the Book of the Law depart from your mouth because of our thought that the saving grace of God is good enough